 Florine De Wolf

 Main areas of work at the JLI: I’m part of both JLI’s research and project teams.
-It means I work on knowledge and research production with my colleagues from the research team, but also on projects such as the Faith and Positive Change for Children, Families and Communities Initiative.
-I also support the team with social media management, updating our website and CRM.
+With Kirsten, JLI's CEO, I coordinate the knowledge management side of the Faith and Positive Change for Children, Families and Communities Initiative.
+I also work on knowledge and research production with my colleagues from the research team.
+Part of my work also includes supporting the team with social media management, updating our website and our CRM.

 Location: Brussels, Belgium